Syeda-Eman/Crazy-button/README.md

 You've been warned.

-Now go click the damn button.
+Now go click the button.

 ---